severb/graypy/README.rst

   * **param tls_cadata** - if using TLS, optionally specify an object with a set of certificate authority certificates to use in certificate validation.
+  * **param tls_client_cert** - if using TLS, optionally specify a certificate to authenticate the client to the graylog server.
+  * **param tls_client_key** - if using TLS, optionally specify a key file corresponding to the client certificate.
+  * **param tls_client_password** - if using TLS, optionally specify a password corresponding to the client key file.

 GELFRabbitHandler: